 So once you survive your waxing session like a champ, this question comes to mind: What if we could just make the results last longer?
 Then, all the rest of our issues would be less problematic.
 Getting a bikini wax and then waking up with short, stubble hairs a few days later is the worst.
 On the brighter side, there are ways to work around this and make your bikini wax last longer.

 We went to the pros to see if extending the results of our bikini waxes was an attainable ask.
 Noemi Grupenmager, founder and CEO of Uni K Wax Center; Melanie Coba, European Wax Center’s brand ambassador; and Natale Davidov, manager of Waxclub, all agree it’s possible and not too difficult.
 You just have to incorporate a few of their tried-and-true bikini wax tips into your routine to make it happen.
 Scroll on for the rundown on exactly how it’s done.

 Preparation is everything.
-The first thing you'll want to do is find someone that you can work with well.
+The first thing you'll want to do is find someone who you can work with well.
 All estheticians and most cosmetologists, depending on your state, are licensed to perform waxing.
 You don't want someone who simply offers the service just because they can.
 Rather, you should choose a technician that has good experience, skills, and considers bikini waxing their specialty.
-Finding an expert is very important when it comes to removing hair from your genitals.
+Finding an expert is very important when it comes to removing hair.

 There are several more ways you can prepare for the perfect Brazilian wax: